mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

    echo "✅ Started batch sentiment analysis job"
    ```

    The batch job is now processing all documents in your S3 input bucket.
-Results will be written to the output bucket as JSON files containing sentiment classifications and confidence scores for each document, enabling downstream analytics and reporting.
+Results will be written to the output bucket as JSON files containing sentiment classifications and confidence scores for each document, enabling downstream analytics and reporting systems to consume the processed insights.

 6. **Start Batch Entity Detection Job**:

    Batch entity detection processes large volumes of documents to extract structured information at scale.
 This asynchronous approach is cost-effective for analyzing document archives, processing daily content feeds, or extracting entities from historical data.
-The batch processing can handle thousands of documents simultaneously, providing consistent entity extraction across your entire dataset.
+The batch processing can handle thousands of documents simultaneously, providing consistent entity extraction across your entire dataset with enterprise-grade reliability.

    ```bash
    # Start asynchronous entity detection job